 Australia has nearly five million dogs, with nearly 40% of Australian households owning one.

-But it seems that 40% of Australian dogs are not walked enough and that a similar percentage of dogs are overweight or obese.
+But it seems that 40% of Australian dogs are not walked enough.
+Not only that, a similar percentage of dogs are overweight or obese.
 With colleagues at the University of Sydney, we are interested in collecting more recent data on these trends.

 So why do we need to walk our dogs?
 And how much is enough?